YMonneau/MAGIC/README.md

 type the following command to run automatic assignment:

->python Magic_4.0 start.txt
+>python Magic_1.0 start.txt

 ############## Output files:

 The generated folder contains three different folder:

-- input folder for your record
+- 'input' folder that includes all input files for your personal record
-- output folder, continuously edited, containing the current assigned 2D and 3D peaklist along with the mapping file to visualize onto the pdb structure the quality of the running assignment
+- 'output' folder, continuously edited, containing the currently assigned 2D and 3D peaklist along with the mapping file to visualize onto the pdb structure the quality of the issued assignment
-- run folder, which contains all intermediate files used by the software
+- 'run' folder, which contains all intermediate files used by the software

+and five different files:
+- a 'log' file reporting the different step the software is passing through
+- a 'methyl list' file containing the list of all methyls
+- a 'methyl connection list' containing all the selected methyl-methyl connection
+- a 'peak list' file containing the list of all peaks
+- a 'peak connection list' containing all the selected peak-peak connections
 _________________________________________________________________________________________

 ############## TRIALS: